GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 So that's a quick overview of field embedding and inner type promotion in Go.
 It's a very powerful feature and it's used extensively in idiomatic Go code.

 # Composite Types & Aggregate Types

+Structs are known as composite types.

-In the context of the Go programming language, the terms "composite types" and "aggregate types" are often used interchangeably.
+The terms "composite types" and "aggregate types" are often used interchangeably.
 However, it's worth breaking down the nuances of these two terms to clarify the distinction.

 ### Composite Types